CrashCringle12/RIGHTS/README.md

 Stepmania 5 is a lot more capable than arcade ITG/Stepmania 3.95 so if you think something might not be allowed then be sure to ask me beforehand.
 I don't know all the capabilities of SM5 myself so some files might be rejected if I think they might affect the progress of the tournament.

-Dan has created a 3.95 --> SM5 Lua Guide which can be found HERE.
+Dan has created a 3.95 --> SM5 Lua Guide which can be found [HERE](https://quietly-turning.github.io/Lua-For-SM5/LuaAPI)

 Additionally, you can submit using either .sm or .ssc files (or both!).
 Keep mind that .ssc will only work for SM5 and not arcade ITG/3.95/OpenITG.
 I recommend sticking with the .ogg/.sm convention if you're not doing anything SM5 exclusive so that people who aren't running SM5 (which is probably a good majority of people) can still play/practice your charts.

 SM5 has a preference for "Quirks Mode" which adds some capability to read xml files.
 Quirks Mode will be enabled for the tournament so if you'd want, you can create xml that works on arcade ITG as well as SM5.
 Although it's probably better to just write both lua and xml.

-DOUBLE-CHECK THAT YOUR SIMFILES MEET THE REQUIREMENTS BEFORE SUBMITTING THEM TO ME.
+**DOUBLE-CHECK THAT YOUR SIMFILES MEET THE REQUIREMENTS BEFORE SUBMITTING THEM TO ME.**

 # Preregistration

-The preregistration deadline is November 29th.
-You cannot preregister or submit any simfiles past this date.
+**The preregistration deadline is December 1st.
+You cannot preregister or submit any simfiles past this date.**

 To preregister, all you need to do is send me or Tyler James Frederick $10.00.
 (NOTE: I DO NOT HAVE A PAYPAL.
 Follow instructions below on who to send PayPal payments to.)
 For those who live in the area, this should be relatively simple.
-For you out-of-state folks, you have a few options:
+For you out-of-state folks, you have a few options

-    The first option is to use Venmo me at @teejusb.
+* The first option is to use Venmo me at @CrashCringle.

-    The second option is to use PayPal.
+* The second option is to use PayPal.
 If you link your bank account to your PayPal account or use your PayPal balance, money will not be deducted from the transaction (this means I'll actually get all of the $10.00 you send me, instead of ~$9).
 Send the payment to tfrederick74656 at gmail dot com.

-    Alternatively, you could mail me the money.
+* Alternatively, you could mail me the money.
 If this is what you would prefer, then let me know and I'll PM you my mailing address.

-    You could also hunt me down in real life.
+* You could also hunt me down in real life.
 I show up to a bunch of the the cool-kid tournaments on the east and midwest coasts and I hang out in the west coast as well, so it shouldn't be hard to find me and toss me a Hamilton (or a Benjamin).

-    Finally, you could just have another friend give me money for you.
+* Finally, you could just have another friend give me money for you.
 Of course, if you do this, your obligation to pay your friend back is out of my hands.

-Like last year, I will allow people to preregister and submit simfiles without any intention of attending the tournament.
+As done in U.P.S, I will allow people to preregister and submit simfiles without any intention of attending the tournament.
 However, if you don't come, you're probably really lame, so you should come anyway.

 Please note that even though you will be directly sending the money to me, I will not be keeping any amount of it for myself.
 Everything you send me will go directly into the pot (save for some percentage which will be collected for Jack Houser as a machine-usage fee).